Join Our Team

-Jon has been training aspiring outdoor leaders and guides since for nearly three decades.
-A major contributor to and early adopter of formalized training and certification Jon has been extensively involved in guide and instructor training through both the AMGA and the PCIA.
-In 1997, he led the charge to develop curriculum and to promote the now well recognized AMGA Single Pitch Climbing Instructor certification.
+Jon has been training aspiring outdoor leaders and guides for nearly three decades.
+A major contributor to and early adopter of formalized training and certification, Jon has been extensively involved in guide and instructor training through both the AMGA and the PCIA.
+In 1997, he led the charge to develop a curriculum and promote the now well recognized AMGA Single Pitch Climbing Instructor certification.

 IFMGA Level Training

-As a full service year round school and guide service, Acadia Mountain Guides, provides opportunities for guides to pursue career development at a variety of levels starting with PCIA Base Managed Climbing Instructor and progressing all the way to AMGA/IFMGA certification.
+As a full-service year-round school and guide service, Acadia Mountain Guides provides opportunities for guides to pursue career development at various levels starting with PCIA Base Managed Climbing Instructor and progressing all the way to AMGA/IFMGA certification.

-In the summer, top rope and single pitch instructors can hone their skills at a wide variety of sites throughout Acadia and Maine while receiving valuable feedback from one of the country’s best single pitch super specialists.
-The multi-pitch terrain in Acadia, Clifton and at Katahdin is ideal for developing sound Single Pitch, Rock Instructor and Rock Guide skills.
-Aspiring alpine and ski guides can gain valuable winter and ice experience in the Presidential Range as well as on Katahdin not to mention the opportunities to apprentice on an international trip.
+In the summer, top rope and single pitch instructors can hone their skills at a wide variety of sites throughout Acadia and Maine while receiving valuable feedback from one of the country’s best single-pitch super-specialists.
+The multi-pitch terrain in Acadia, Clifton, and Katahdin is ideal for developing sound Single Pitch, Rock Instructor, and Rock Guide and alpine skills.
+Aspiring alpine and ski guides can gain valuable winter and ice experience in the Presidential Range as well as on Katahdin, not to mention the opportunities to apprentice on an international trip.

-- Year 1: Internship (complete PCIA or AMGA Single Pitch Instructor by start of season), WFR or WEMT.
-Lead AMG climbing camps with possible private client work at end of season.
-If available during winter season, begin apprenticing on mountaineering and winter backcountry courses.
+- Year 1: Internship (complete PCIA or AMGA Single Pitch Instructor by the start of the season), WFR, or WEMT.
+Lead AMG climbing camps with possible private client work at the end of the season.
+If available during the winter season, begin apprenticing on mountaineering and winter backcountry courses.

 - Year 2: Single Pitch Instructor employment (complete AMGA Rock Instructor course).
 Begin working on multi-pitch terrain via camp programs and private clients.
-Take AIARE Level 1 Avalanche course.
-Lead basic mountaineering and ice climbing during winter season.
+Take an AIARE Level 1 Avalanche Course.
+Lead basic mountaineering and ice climbing during the winter season.
 Apprentice expeditionary trip.
-Complete rock instructor exam at end of season.
+Complete rock instructor exam at the end of the season.